pdimens/harpy/Modules/impute.md

 ```

 ## :icon-terminal: Running Options
-In addition to the [common runtime options](/commonoptions.md), the `harpy impute` module is configured using these command-line arguments:
+In addition to the [common runtime options](/commonoptions.md), the `impute` module is configured using these command-line arguments:

 | argument       | short name | type        |    default    | required | description                                                                                     |
 |:---------------|:----------:|:------------|:-------------:|:--------:|:------------------------------------------------------------------------------------------------|